hexalang/Hexa/docs/reference.md

 ## Meta Methods

-Meta methods allow to access type information and other metadata at compile time (like size of structure akin to sizeof in C).
+Meta methods allow access to type information and other metadata at compile time (like size of structure akin to sizeof in C).

-NOTE due to Hexa targeting both C/C++ and JavaScript, having built-in for `sizeof` is impractical. `meta` allows to have target-specific meta methods without polluting the language.
+NOTE due to Hexa targeting both C/C++ and JavaScript, having a built-in for `sizeof` is impractical. `meta` allows to have target-specific meta methods without polluting the language.

 The `meta` is a keyword and cannot be used as an identifier.
 This syntax is LSP-friendly and great for discoverability.